davidgiven/fluxengine/doc/greaseweazle.md

   - simple reading and writing of disks, seeking etc
   - erasing disks
   - determining disk rotation speed
-  - both Shugart and normal IBM buses (via `--usb.greaseweazle.bus_type=SHUGART` or `IBMPC`; the default is `IBMPC`)
+  - Shugart and normal IBM buses (via `--usb.greaseweazle.bus_type=SHUGART` or `IBMPC`; the default is `IBMPC`)
+  - Apple 5.25 floppy interfaces (via `--usb.greaseweazle.bus_type=APPLE2`)

+Which device types are supported depend on the hardware.
+Genuine Greaseweazle hardware supports SHUGART and IBMPC.
+APPLE2 is only supported with hand wiring and the Adafruit\_Floppy greaseweazle-compatible firmware.

 What doesn't work
 -----------------